lucprincen/confit/README.md

 `composer require chefduweb/confit`

-If you install using composer, Confit will use [WPackagist](http://wpackagist.org/) to load in in the [JSON REST API](https://wordpress.org/plugins/json-rest-api/) as a dependency.
+If you install using composer, Confiture will use [WPackagist](http://wpackagist.org/) to load in in the [JSON REST API](https://wordpress.org/plugins/json-rest-api/) as a dependency.

 After you have all the files you need to let NPM and bower install the other packages: